kingaling/verifydkim/README.md

 ```
 dig TXT 20161025._domainkey.gmail.com
 ```
-I got that FQDN by looking at the "s" tag and the "d" tag in the header and then placing a "\_domainkey" right in between them.
+I got that FQDN by looking at the "s" tag and the "d" tag in the header and then inserted "\_domainkey" right in between them.

 At this point we need to look at the data that shipped with the email that was in the "b" tag.
 That data needs to be base64 decoded, converted to a long integer, raised to the power of the public keys exponent and modded by the public keys modulus.
 Psuedo code: pow(bytes2longint(base64decode(btag)), pub['e'], pub['n']).
 We'll call this result "y".
 This should be equal to the hash before it was raised to the power of the "private" exponent and base64 encoded.